 - equitable engagement with communities outside academia, grassroots language activism, championing the voices of community partners, and cultivating leadership among stakeholders.

-All nominations should include (a) a one-page letter providing the candidate’s contact information and describing their work and its impact, and (b) supporting materials, such as publications, links to websites, articles in popular media and social media, letters of commendation, etc. There are three questions that must guide nomination letters:
+All nominations should include (a) a one-page letter providing the candidate’s contact information and describing the work and its impact, and (b) supporting materials, such as publications, links to websites, articles in popular media and social media, letters of recommendation, etc. Below are three main areas that must guide nomination letters:

 - How does the nominee’s work relate to the mission and vision of AAAL (e.g., does it promote linguistic social justice and language-related human rights)?